 Medical Audits and Healthcare Fraud Investigations

-Our law firm represents physicians and healthcare businesses who are the subject of medical audits.
-There are many types of medical audits that can potentially have very significant adverse financial consequences for healthcare providers, including:
+Our health law firm represents medical practices, physicians and healthcare businesses that are the subject of medical audits.
+There are many types of medical audits that can potentially have significant adverse financial consequences for healthcare providers, including:

 - Third Party Payer Medical Audits

 - Medical Audit Law